Bedrock-OSS/bedrock-wiki/docs/blocks/precise-interaction.md

     Get the box which the `faceLocation` lies within.

     Returns the involved box's array index, or name if provided.
-If no box is selected, `undefined` is returned.
+If no box is selected, `undefined`{lang=js} is returned.

       <Spoiler title="Parameters">